 In Flower This Week

-A weekly news sheet prepared by a Gardens' volunteer.
+A news sheet prepared by a Gardens' volunteer.

 Numbers before each plant refer to temporary IFTW labels in the gardens.

 Numbers in square brackets [ ] refer to garden bed Sections.
 Plants in flower are in bold type.

 Let us concentrate on our wonderful wattles today.

 - Walk along the path from the VIC to see on your right Acacia gordonii [Section 174], a small neat bush with bright gold balls of flowers.
 In the wild this plant is restricted to north-west of Sydney and is considered endangered.

 - Acacia myrtifolia [Section 174], further along on your right, is an interesting and unusual wattle that has bright red new growth and stems with green elliptical phyllodes and cream balls of flowers.
 It is often called the Red-stemmed Wattle or Myrtle Wattle.
 It is found in all six Australian states.